Fischer0522/Fischer0522-simple-db-hw-2021/lab6.md

    of the page.
-   (Note: We can't just call `setBeforeImage()` in `flushPage()`, since `flushPage()` might be called even if a transaction isn't committing.
+   (Note: We can't just call `setBeforeImage()` in `flushPage()`, since `flushPage()` might be called even if a transaction isn't commzaiitting.
 Our test case actually does that!
 If you implemented `transactionComplete()` by calling `flushPages()` instead, you may need to pass an additional